 An LLP is a hybrid between a partnership firm and a company.
-It is a separate legal entity, liable to the full extent of its assets, with the liability of the partners being limited to their agreed contribution in the LLP.
+It is a separate legal entity, with the liability of the partners being limited to their agreed contribution in the LLP.
 Foreign investment into an LLP is permitted under the automatic route (without requiring prior approval) in those sectors in which 100% FDI is allowed.